prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

 ## Usage

-The `pytest` package is generally used as a command-line utility for running pre-defined "test" files.
-The `pytest` CLI is generally invoked from a repository's root directory.
+The `pytest` package is generally used as a command-line utility for running pre-defined files of "test" code.

-### Testing Python Scripts
+### Challenge 1: Testing Python Scripts

 To setup this first example, create a new directory on your Desktop called "testing-123" and navigate there from your command line, then create files called "my_script.py" and "my_test.py" and place inside the following contents, respectively: